notato8dx/calculator/README.md

-Calculator is a cross-platform calculator application.
+Calculator is a calculator application that runs on web browsers.
 There are multiple implementations, each using a different application framework.

 Implementations:
 - [Flutter](flutter)